-Each Activity that receives CDBG program funding must meet all the benefit requirements detailed by 24 CFR 570.483 https://www.law.cornell.edu/cfr/text/24/570.483 and 24 CFR 570.484 https://www.law.cornell.edu/cfr/text/24/570.484.
+Each Activity that receives CDBG program funding must meet all the benefit requirements detailed by 24 CFR 570.483-570.484.

-At least 70 percent of the funds awarded must benefit low- to moderate-income (LMI) individuals or households.
+At least 70 percent of the funds awarded shall benefit low- to moderate-income (LMI) individuals or households.
 No Activity or portion of a program assisted by these funds may exclude from its benefits the lowest income-eligible group.
-Individual activities shall meet one of the following National Objectives:
+Individual activities shall meet one of the following national objectives:

-A. Low- to Moderate-Income (LMI)
+A. Low- to moderate-income (LMI)